vikasdwivedi/RuleEngine/README.md

 There are two rule engines in the repository :

-1. Slow but readable version of rule engine named, this version can be easily extended : engine.js
+1. Higly optimized version of rule engine named : engine.js
-2. Higly optimized version of rule engine named : engine_extreme.js
+2. Slow but readable version of rule engine named, this version can be easily extended : engine_read.js

 # Inputs :